SCOPE OF THIS CHAPTER

 The social worker will also inform all those whose views have been taken into account of the outcome of the review, what action, if any, the local authority proposes to take in relation to the child in the light of the review, and their reasons for taking or not taking such action.

-The minutes of the Secure Accommodation Review should be completed as soon as possible and within one month of the review.
+The minutes of the Secure Accommodation Review should be completed as soon as possible and within 1 month of the review.
 They should detail the reasoning behind the decision.

 It should be borne in mind that the Agency Decision Maker, the Children's Guardian and /or the court may need to have the minutes as evidence for decision making.